|Vc Pines Gets Skin Deep On Bones!|

 The Format: DIGISINGLE

-The Truth: ‘Bones’ is the brand new single from VC PINES, aka Jack Mercer, a man who once fronted indierock combo The Carnabys but who now creates his own carnival of noise which embraces alternative soul, poetry and punk performance.
-'Bones' is his first release since the casually hectic success of the ‘Indigo’ EP on fierce panda back in the spring when the VC Pines big bold band played sold out shows at The Lexington and The Great Escape.
+The Truth: ‘Bones’ is the new single from VC PINES, aka Jack Mercer, a man who once fronted indierock combo The Carnabys but who now creates his own carnival of noise which embraces alternative soul, poetry and punk performance.
+'Bones' was released on October 16th and his first release since the casually hectic success of the ‘Indigo’ EP on fierce panda back in the spring when the VC Pines big bold band played sold out shows at The Lexington and The Great Escape.

 Much like early single releases ‘Garden Of The Year’ (a Steve Lamacq Livener and 6Music playlist smash in late ‘18) and January’s slinky ‘Vixen’ (itself a Jack Saunders fave on Radio One earlier in 2019), ‘Bones’ finds VC Pines in vivaciously playful soulful mode, albeit with a shadowy undercurrent, as Jack explains: